OrbitStorm/ForgeUO/README.md

 Any content not containing a source or credit tag in the file header would indicate that the file was developed by myself.
 Any file that does contain a header is a revamp either for bug fixes or compatibility and I take absolutely no credit, implied or otherwise, for such content.

 Any file residing in the initial root structure is considered standalone.
-Anything that require distro/core edits will be packaged in its own folder.
+Anything that requires distro/core edits will be packaged in its own folder.